 Historically, Tivoli Brewery was known for its lagers, but today, the hard-working staff tries to excel in all areas and succeeds.
 They offer year-round brews as well as seasonal beers and limited releases.
-And, if you’re looking for a brewery that offers tours, Tivoli is a great choice; they offer two different tours daily on weekdays.
+And, if you’re looking for a brewery that offers tours, Tivoli is a great choice; they offer two different times daily on weekdays.

 See Related: Best Breweries in Charleston

 The Wynkoop is Denver’s oldest craft brewpub – even older than Great Divide Brewing.
 It was founded in 1988 by four friends, Russell Schehrer, Mark Schiffler, Jerry Williams, and John Hickenlooper, the latter of who went on to be the state’s forty-second governor and who currently serves as Colorado’s junior state senator.

 Where to Enjoy Craft Beer by The Wynkoop

 This establishment offers public and private tours, a robust menu of tasty pub food, a large billiards hall on its upper level, and many beers on tap.
 Their flagship brew is the Railyard Ale, an American Amber/Red that is smooth and fruity yet malty at the same time.
 They also offer cocktails and wine.

 Located between Denver’s historic Union Station and the Colorado Rockies stadium, Coors Field, this is a great place to spend an afternoon in the city’s beautiful and lively LoDo neighborhood.